 Ec.
-227. Economic Geography-North America-Three hours
+227. Economic Geography-North America-Three hours Mr. Cooney, Mr. Werner

-MR. BRIGHTBILL, MR. COONEY, MR. ELLIOTT A study of the economic regions of the North American continent, with special emphasis on the role of the United States in the Western hemisphere.
+A study of the economic regions of the North American continent, with special emphasis on the role of the United States in the Western hemisphere.

 Ec.
-229. Comparative Economic Systems-Three hours Mr. Farrar
+229. Comparative Economic System-Three hours Mr. Farrar

-The institutions of planned economy of the U.S.S.R. and those of the contemporary experiment in evolutionary socialism in Great Britain are studied.
+The institutions of planned economy of the U.S.S.R. and that of the contemporary experiment in evolutionary socialism in Great Britain are studied.
 Constant objective comparisons are made with institutions which are characteristic of a capitalistic economy.

 Ec.
-230. Business Cycles-Three hours
+230. Business Cycles-Three hours Mr. Agranat, Mr. Farrar

 A historical analysis of major business cycles.
 Contemporary theories and a critical examination of public policy toward business cycles.
-Prerequisite: Approval of Instructor.